fustyles/webduino/SPduino_tool/README.md

 https://fustyles.github.io/webduino/SPduino_tool/index.html
 <br><br>
-I will keep updating the source.
+I will keep updating the source and blockly core to the latest version.